RobuRishabh/Real-time-2D-Object-Recognition/ReadME.md

 To improve the accuracy of the thresholding, some pre-processing techniques can be applied.
 These include blurring the image to make regions more uniform and adjusting the intensity of strongly colored pixels to differentiate them from the background.
 The objects used in the video should be darker than the background, and the overall lighting conditions should be well-lit for better visibility.

-Markup : * threshold(Mat &image) This function converts an image to grayscale and then applies a thresholding operation.
+- threshold(Mat &image) This function converts an image to grayscale and then applies a thresholding operation.
 It sets any pixel with a value less than or equal to 130 as foreground (white), and other pixels as background (black).
 The function returns the thresholded image as a grayscale Mat.

 ## Task 2 - Cleanup the binary image
 The task is to improve the quality of the thresholded binary image by applying morphological filtering.
 This filtering technique helps in addressing issues such as noise, holes, or other imperfections in the image.
 The goal is to choose a strategy, either growing or shrinking the image regions, to enhance the image quality.